Rafat97/Artista/readme.md

         Quit the server with CTRL-BREAK.
     ```

 - Copy the url from command and paste into your browser.
-Then you can the magic :sunglasses: :sunglasses: :sunglasses:  .
+Then you can see the magic :sunglasses: :sunglasses: :sunglasses: :sunglasses: .

-## Imporent Django Commands
+## Imporent Django Commands (Optionals / Knowledgetics)
 1. python manage.py runserver   (server run)
 2. python manage.py makemigrations (database)
 3. python manage.py migrate     (database)